About Yogacharya Sri B.K.S. Iyengar

 His invention of yoga props — now ubiquitous in yoga studios of all styles — revolutionized the art.
 Blankets, belts and other devices allow students of all skill levels to work safely in the classical yoga asanas (postures).
 Mr. Iyengar also revolutionized the therapeutic applications of yoga, gaining recognition for yoga as treatment for serious medical conditions.

 Mr. Iyengar continued his daily practice at the Ramamani Iyengar Memorial Yoga Institute in Pune, India, until shortly before his death at the age of 95 on August 20, 2014.
-Named for Mr. Iyengar’s late wife, who died shortly before it was completed, RIMYI is where Mr. Iyengar’s daughter, Geeta, and son, Prashant, now the chief teachers of his method, carry on his work.
-His granddaughter, Abhijata Sridhar Iyengar, also teaches at RIMYI.
+Named for Mr. Iyengar’s late wife, who died shortly before it was completed.

 Mr. Iyengar’s daughter, Geeta S. Iyengar, is the author of Yoga: A Gem for Women, the pioneering work on yoga for every stage of a woman’s life.
+She died in December 2018.
 His son, Prashant S. Iyengar, has also written extensively about yoga.
 Mr. Iyengar’s other influential works include Light on Pranayama, Light on the Yoga Sutras, The Tree of Yoga and Light on Life.